Statement of business ethics

 OEH will ensure that its policies, procedures and practices related to leasing, hiring, tendering, contracting, licensing, sponsorships, commercial partnerships or alliances, and the purchase of goods or services are consistent with best practice, Government policies and the highest standards of ethical conduct.
-Our staff is bound by the agency's comprehensive Code of Ethical Conduct.

 When doing business with an organisation, OEH staff are accountable for their actions and are expected to: